Mike Moore (Canadian football)

-Mike Moore (born September 25, 1993) is a Canadian football defensive end for the Montreal Alouettes of the Canadian Football League (CFL).
+Mike Moore (born September 25, 1993) is an American former professional football defensive end.
+He played in the Canadian Football League (CFL) for the Ottawa Redblacks, Edmonton Eskimos, Montreal Alouettes, and Calgary Stampeders.
+He played college football at Virginia.

 College career

 Moore played college football with the Virginia Cavaliers from 2012 to 2015.

 Professional career

 Ottawa Redblacks

 Moore made his professional debut with the Ottawa Redblacks on June 25, 2016, against the Edmonton Eskimos where he had one defensive tackle.
 In 2016, he played in eight regular season games where he had 10 defensive tackles, two sacks, and one forced fumble.
 He did not play in any post-season games that year and was on the injured list when the Redblacks won the 104th Grey Cup.
 He was released by the Redblacks on March 9, 2017.

 Edmonton Eskimos / Elks

 On May 26, 2017, Moore was signed by the Edmonton Eskimos.
 He played in just 12 games over the next two seasons, but had a career year in 2019 when he played in 17 regular season games and recorded 23 defensive tackles and nine sacks.
 He did not play in 2020 due to the cancellation of the 2020 CFL season.
 Moore re-signed with Edmonton to a contract extension through 2022 on December 26, 2020.
 In a shortened 2021 season, he played in 11 games where he had 19 defensive tackles and two sacks.